-UNH collects data on its transportation systems (transit, vehicle fuel consumption, mileage) and community transportation needs and behaviors as a way of benchmarking and tracking progress in its sustainable transportation system goals.
-This data collection is permitting UNH to measure effectiveness versus peer institutions.
-Reports and publications can be found on the Transportation Policy Committee website.
+UNH also collects data on its transportation systems (transit, vehicle fuel consumption, mileage) and community transportation needs and behaviors as a way of benchmarking and tracking progress in its sustainable transportation system goals.
+This data collection allows us to measure effectiveness versus peer institutions.
+Reports and publications can be found on the TPC website.

-UNH boasts the state’s largest public transit system – Wildcat Transit and highlights include the following:
+UNH boasts the state’s largest public transit system – Wildcat Transit!
+We host both on- and off-campus transit:

-- Campus Connector: UNH's free, on-campus shuttle system that is open to all in UNH Durham community and runs primarily on compressed natural gas (CNG).
+- Campus Connector: UNH's free, on-campus shuttle system that is open to all in the UNH Durham community and runs primarily on compressed natural gas.

 - Wildcat Transit: UNH's off-campus transit system that is free to UNH ID holders and $1.50 for general public access.
 Handicap accessible with bike racks for use on all buses, Wildcat Transit connects the UNH community with the Campus Connector shuttle system, with local, state, and region-wide commercial bus service, and with the Dover and Durham Amtrak Downeaster train stations.
 Wildcat Transit also offers a guaranteed ride home program for transit riders during the academic year.

 UNH works closely with the Town of Durham and NHDOT to expand biking infrastructure in Durham.
-Recent improvements to Main Street, College Road and others have seen bike lanes and shared lanes.
+Recent improvements to Main Street, College Road, and others have seen bike lanes and shared lanes.
 UNH has also been expanding the bike parking on campus with new standardized racks, as well racks designed as functional art installations across campus.